Skip to main content

 export { useBitfieldData } from './react-surface';

 That is enough for most app code.
-If you need a Swift, Kotlin, Python, or server-side surface later, keep the same shape: one way to read prepared data and one way to send a request.
+If you need a Swift, Kotlin, Python, or server-side surface later, keep the same shape: one way to read named data and one way to send a request.

 The setup surface can be large